DLR-RM/BlenderProc/README.md

-# Blender-Pipeline
+# Blender-Proc
-A blender pipeline to generate images for deep learning
+A procedural blender pipeline to generate images for deep learning

 ## General